Depreciation, amortisation, and depletion

 For ships, the depreciation rate is 20% in the year of construction and a 12% declining-balance basis in subsequent years.

-Depreciation allowances on buildings (other than residential buildings and office buildings not adjoining an industrial building) may be claimed at up to 4% on the straight-line basis.
+Depreciation allowances on buildings (other than residential buildings and office buildings, etc. not adjoining a depreciable building) may be claimed at up to 4% per annum on a straight-line basis.

-Airplanes, trains, and utility plants can be depreciated only at a 15% declining balance.
+Airplanes, trains, and utility plants can be depreciated only at 15% per annum on a declining balance basis.

-Rails, telecommunications facilities, and certain other long-life plant and equipment can be depreciated only at a 7% declining balance.
+Rails, telecommunications facilities, and certain other long-life plant and equipment can be depreciated only at 7% per annum on a declining balance basis.